-The Company's Board has considered the independence of the nominees for election at the Annual Meeting and has affirmatively determined that none of the four non-employee nominees for director: Lawrence Maietta, Arthur Dresner, Andrew Boccone, and S. Ari Papoulias, has any material business, family or other relationship with the Company other than as a director, and for that reason they all qualify as independent under the corporate governance rules of NASDAQ.
+The Company's Board has considered the independence of the nominees for election at the Annual Meeting and has affirmatively determined that four of the five non-employee nominees for director: Lawrence Maietta, Arthur Dresner, Andrew Boccone, and S. Ari Papoulias, do not have any material business, family or other relationship with the Company other than as a director, and for that reason qualify as independent under the corporate governance rules of NASDAQ.
+Ken Globus does not qualify as independent under the corporate governance rules of NASDAQ.
+The

+NASDAQ corporate governance rules stipulate that a majority of the Board of Directors must be composed of independent directors, and the Company complies with this rule.
 Lawrence Maietta does receive compensation as an outside accounting consultant in addition to the fees he receives as a director, which disqualifies him from serving on the Audit Committee.
 However, the Board has determined that the additional compensation is not material and falls well below the thresholds established by NASDAQ and the SEC for determining director independence for purposes other than serving on the Audit Committee.
-Ken Globus is not independent due to his status as President of the Company, and not due to any other transactions or relationships.
+Beatriz Blanco is not independent due to her status as President of the Company and not due to any other transactions or relationships.